 For this reason, with the release of version 4.17, we are providing a new Master ServiceNav Box Ubuntu 20.04, associated with a configuration migration scriptThis will allow the OS migration to be carried out in two steps (instantiation of the VM, then migration of the conf), without downtime or lack of raw data.

 What precautions should be taken?

-Despite all the care taken in developing and testing this feature, there is still a risk that a specific configuration or scenario within the ServiceNav Box could generate an error and cause the upgrade to fail.
+Despite all the care taken in developing and testing this feature, there is still a risk that a specific configuration or context within the ServiceNav Box could generate an error and block the upgrade.

-It is advisable to schedule these operations during business hours, in order to benefit from Coservit support in the event of problems.
-We also recommend you perform the migration graduallyon small numbers of ServiceNav Boxes, and perform backups/snapshots on your most critical ServiceNav Boxes, in order to facilitate rollback in the event of a problem.
-In the event of an failure during OS migration, Coservit support will be able to advise you to restore the snapshot and then provision a new VM based on our new Master ServiceNav Box and apply the configuration migration script.
+It is advisable to schedule these operations during business hours, in order to benefit from Coservit support in case of problems.
+We also recommend to perform the migration graduallyon small batches of ServiceNav Box, and to perform backups/snapshots on the most critical ServiceNav Boxes, in order to facilitate the rollback in case of problem.
+In the case of an incorrect state during OS migration, Coservit support will be able to direct you to restore the snapshot and then instantiate a new VM based on the new Master ServiceNav Box and apply the configuration migration script.

-Finally, in order to avoid time-consuming alerts/false positives, it is necessary to set maintenance's on ServiceNav Boxes for the duration of the update (recommended value: 4h).
+Finally, in order to avoid time-consuming alerts/false positives, it is necessary to report maintenance on ServiceNav Boxes, for the duration of the update (recommended value: 4h).

 Carrying out the migration

 The migration is launched from ServiceNav, in the list of devices (Configuration > General > Box).

 It is possible to display all the boxes of your sites or customers, by checking "Account and subordinates" in the company tree.